 Zenimax managed to recreate the whole of Tamriel as one massively multiplayer, richly detailed shared universe, so the HDD clearance caveats were always going to be mega.
 But as a constantly evolving MMO, the Elder Scrolls Online has only continued to grow with age.
 The huge Homestead patch of February this year injected another 20 gigabytes into the proceedings, but that was only the start of it.
 The recently released Morrowind expansion, which adds an entire new region to the game, brought with it a lusty Argonian maid’s worth of memory, which is a lot to take on for the simple pleasures of indulging in Elder Scrolls 3 nostalgia.

 Ever wondered how Rockstar managed to make Los Santos appear both visually impressive, physically robust and geographically immense?
 The answer appears to be memory.
 Lots and lots of memory.
-Considering the detail, scale and endless entertainment value of Grand Theft Auto 5, at least you’ll know that all 65 gigabytes of the game are being put to good use by Rockstar.
-That said, it’s worth pointing out that, on PS4, Grand Theft Auto 5 is essentially a remaster of a last-gen title.
-One can therefore only imagine how Red Dead Redemption 2, Rockstar’s first full current-gen experience, is going to look in terms of raw data.
+Considering the detail, scale and endless entertainment value of Grand Theft Auto 5, at least you’ll know that all 76 gigabytes of the game are being put to good use by Rockstar.
+That said, it’s worth pointing out that, on PS4, Grand Theft Auto 5 is essentially a remaster of a last-gen title - Red Dead Redemption 2, Rockstar’s first full current-gen experience, is packing even more raw data.

 Another Naughty Dog game makes the cut, although this time the numbers are a bit more understandable.
-Uncharted 4 (opens in new tab)’s photo-realistic visuals and smooth-as-butter action aren’t able to run on empty, you know, but those 62 gigs are what’s keeping Drake’s face looking so emotive and the explosions he creates so jaw-dropping.
-Naughty Dog has also spruced up Uncharted 4 with a fair bit of free and paid content for multiplayer, and let’s not forget The Lost Legacy is out in just a month’s time.
-If you’re struggling for space, don’t worry, the upcoming Chloe and Nadine focused expansion works separately as a standalone title too, without the need to have Uncharted 4 installed on your system.
-Phew!
+Uncharted 4 (opens in new tab)’s photo-realistic visuals and smooth-as-butter action aren’t able to run on empty, you know, but those 63 gigs are what’s keeping Drake’s face looking so emotive and the explosions he creates so jaw-dropping.
+Naughty Dog has also spruced up Uncharted 4 with a fair bit of free and paid content for multiplayer, which all adds to the overall total.